 If you have read our approach then you know that we encourage you to take a broader approach.
-That is why our MD has daily daily swims in cold water, daily transcendental meditation moments.
+That is why our MD takes daily swims in cold water and daily transcendental meditation moments.
 Sure enough, this takes time and you are so busy already.
 With 24 hours in a day, minus 8 hours sleep to recuperate, minus 12 hours work/travel, you have 4 hours a day that are yours.
 Between mowing the lawn, reading to the kids, putting out the dustbins, ironing, food shopping, cooking, there is time even if it may not feel like it at first glance.
 Negotiate with yourself and/or your other half, schedule stuff in… and reap the benefits.

 Start exercise early and don’t stop